AceRoqs/DiskTools/README.md

 All other apps are buildable with Visual C++ 2013, and have a dependency on C++11.

-* _getsect_ will read a given sector from the first physical disk.
+* _GetSector_ will read a given sector from the first physical disk.
-* _ripiso_ will create an ISO CD image from the first CD drive.
+* _RipISO_ will create an ISO CD image from the first CD drive.
-* _partinfo_ will display the partition table information from the [MBR](http://en.wikipedia.org/wiki/Master_boot_record) of the first physical disk.
+* _PartitionInfo_ will display the partition table information from the [MBR](http://en.wikipedia.org/wiki/Master_boot_record) of the first physical disk.
-* _partinfow_ is a GUI program which is a bit more complete than the other utilities.
+* _WinPartitionInfo_ is a GUI program which is a bit more complete than the other utilities.
 It will display the complete partition information \(including extended partitions\) of the first two physical disks.
-* _shared_ is a shared library for disk reading and other code that is tool agnostic.
+* _DiskTools_ is a shared library for disk reading and other code that is tool agnostic.
 The pretty printing code is probably useful to others.

-All of the tools must be run elevated \(as Administrator\), except for _partinfow_, which contains manifest information to auto-prompt for elevation.
+All of the tools must be run elevated \(as Administrator\), except for _WinPartitionInfo_, which contains manifest information to auto-prompt for elevation.
 They all assume a sector size of 512 bytes, which was reasonable at the time they were developed, but is becoming less true now.
 That should be easy to change if necessary.

-_Partinfow_ also has a limit of 32 total partitions, but it might be improved if it had a limit per-disk instead of across all disks.
+_WinPartitionInfo_ also has a limit of 32 total partitions, but it might be improved if it had a limit per-disk instead of across all disks.
 It comes to mind that if some minor restrictions are lifted, a few functions in the app might be suitable to be extracted into the shared library: